Kernel-based optimization of measurement operators for quantum reservoir computers: Introduction

 In the present work, we discuss the problem of determining an optimal measurement operator for QRCs using kernel-based methods.
-QRCs have been introduced as a hardware efficient and noise-resilient quantum ML approach \cite{fujii_harnessing_2017,fujii_quantum_2020,mujal_opportunities_2021,domingo_taking_2023}, and have been successfully applied in tasks such as image classification \cite{sakurai_quantum_2022,kornjaca_largescale_2024} and time series prediction \cite{fujii_harnessing_2017,mujal_time_2023,steinegger_predicting_2025}.
+QRCs have been introduced as a hardware efficient and noise-resilient quantum ML approach \citep{fujii_harnessing_2017,fujii_quantum_2020,mujal_opportunities_2021,domingo_taking_2023}, and have been successfully applied in tasks such as image classification \citep{sakurai_quantum_2022,kornjaca_largescale_2024} and time series prediction \citep{fujii_harnessing_2017,mujal_time_2023,steinegger_predicting_2025}.
 We demonstrate that using an optimal measurement operator enables systematic improvements of QRC performance in these tasks.
 Besides considering QELMs, which employ a memoryless quantum feature map and are thus close to untrained conventional quantum ML models \footnote{By ``conventional'', we mean quantum ML models that have trainable internal layers instead of only a final trainable classical regression layer.}, we show that our method can also be applied to recurrent QRCs with internal memory.
-The latter systems are typically used for time series processing \cite{fujii_harnessing_2017,fujii_quantum_2020} and we explore their quantum kernel representation in detail in the present work.
+The latter systems are typically used for time series processing \citep{fujii_harnessing_2017,fujii_quantum_2020} and we show that the kernel framework underlying supervised quantum models naturally extends to the recurrent setting by constructing an exact Hilbert--Schmidt kernel on history space.